 Similar to the consumer software world, enterprise software valuations have skyrocketed amidst the explosion in the number of venture capital and seed funds seeking to deploy significant capital.
 Additionally, most industries have multiple well-funded competitors pursuing expansion based on initial traction and customer success.
 As a result, much of the enterprise software world has ‘already been eaten’ and appropriately priced new investment opportunities are scarcer than ever.

-In part one of this piece, we have introduced the massive opportunity represented by physics-powered startups.
+In part one of this piece, we have introduced the massive opportunity represented by breakthrough scientific startups.
 We examined why now is the time to invest in such companies and debunked the common myths about them.
-We also outlined the current state of the startup ecosystem and explained why, for those with the appropriate diligence capabilities, physics-powered startups can be an attractive alternative to traditional software ventures.
-In part two, we will survey the industries where we at Prime Movers Lab expect to see physics-powered startups inventing the future.
+We also outlined the current state of the startup ecosystem and explained why, for those with the appropriate diligence capabilities, breakthrough scientific startups can be an attractive alternative to traditional software ventures.
+In part two, we will survey the industries where we at Prime Movers Lab expect to see breakthrough scientific startups inventing the future.

 Prime Movers Lab invests in breakthrough scientific startups founded by Prime Movers, the inventors who transform billions of lives.
 We invest in seed-stage companies reinventing energy, transportation, infrastructure, manufacturing, human augmentation and computing.

 Sign up here if you are not already subscribed to our blog.